-Another church not to be missed in Empoli’s city center is the church of Santo Stefano (dating to the 1400s) and the adjoining Convento degli Agostiniani, home of the “Renato Fucini” Town Library.
-The church’s interior conserves important remains of frescoes by Masolino da Panicale, a marble Annunciation by Bernardo Rossellino and exquisite 17th-century Tuscan paintings.
-In the nearby Piazza della Vittoria sits the The Museum and Home of Ferruccio Busoni, a famous pianist and composer born in Empoli in 1866 and to whom the museum and a Research Center are dedicated.
+Another church that cannot be missed in the center of Empoli is that of Santo Stefano (dating from the 14th century) and the adjoining Convento degli Agostiniani, home of the Biblioteca Comunale Renato Fucini (Renato Fucini Municipal Library).
+The interior of the church contains important remains of frescoes by Masolino da Panicale, a marble Annunciation by Bernardo Rossellino and valuable paintings from 17th-century Tuscany.
+In the nearby Piazza della Vittoria stands the Museo Casa di Ferruccio Busoni (Ferruccio Busoni House Museum), a well-known pianist and composer born in Empoli in 1866, to whom a museum and study center are dedicated.